 Today, I will explain to 3D cursor and pivot point.

-- 3D cursor movement
+- 3D cursor operation

 3D cursor operation